hazelcast/hazelcast/hazelcast-documentation/src/Logging.md

 ## Logging Configuration

 Hazelcast has a flexible logging configuration and does not depend on any logging framework except JDK logging.
-It has in-built adaptors for a number of logging frameworks and also supports custom loggers by providing logging interfaces.
+It has built-in adaptors for a number of logging frameworks and it also supports custom loggers by providing logging interfaces.

-To use built-in adaptors, you should set `hazelcast.logging.type` property to one of predefined types below.
+To use built-in adaptors, set the `hazelcast.logging.type` property to one of the predefined types below.

 -   **jdk**: JDK logging (default)